twotwotwo/histzip/README.md

 [framing]: format.md
 [lrcompress-format]: lrcompress/format.md

 If you're interested in long-range compression, some other projects might interest you. [rzip] is awesome; histzip lifts some implementation tricks directly from it. [bm] is a [Bentley-McIlroy][bmpaper] library by CloudFlare also written in Go, compressing matches against a fixed dictionary (in essence, performing a binary diff).
 [Git][gitdiff], [xdelta], and [open-vcdiff] also each have open-source binary diff implementations.
-Google's [Brotli][brotli] compressor is a tuned flate variant using a 4MB window, used to compress [WOFF 2.0][woff20] Web fonts.
+Google's [Brotli][brotli] compressor is a tuned flate variant defaulting to a 4MB window, first used to compress [WOFF 2.0][woff20] Web fonts.

 [rzip]: http://rzip.samba.org/
 [bm]: https://github.com/cloudflare/bm